enspyrco/crowdleague/.contributing/code-of-conduct.md

 - Get the team up to speed on where you are in your workflow.
 - Identify anything blocking you.
 - Finish with a "maptivation" statement:
-  - draw us a map of where we're going
+  - draw us a map of where we're going today
   - get us excited about getting there

 AVOID blocking the flow